jmbenlloch/daqling/README.md

     make utilities
     make core

+### Build the CassandraDataLogger
+In order to build the CassandraDataLogger it is necessary to:
+- have a Cassandra C++ driver installation under `/opt/cassandra-driver/` (optional Ansible playbook)
+- from a fresh terminal:

+      source cmake/setup-openhpc.sh
+      cd build
+      cmake3 ../ -DENABLE_CASSANDRA=1
+      make

 ### Build with Boost 1.70
 In order to include Boost 1.70 in the build it is necessary to:
 - have a Boost 1.70 installation under `/opt/boost/` (optional Ansible playbook)